 Learned nonuse is a symptom of stroke that occurs when patients suppress the use of their affected limb.
-If the condition persists, it can lead to muscle atrophy and loss of motor function.
+If the condition persists, it can lead to muscle atrophy and loss of motor and sensory function.

-Since this condition can progressively worsen motor function, it is important to learn ways to avoid it.
+Since this condition can progressively worsen function, it is important to learn ways to avoid it.
 This article will help you better understand what learned non-use is and how to prevent it.

 What Causes Learned Nonuse After Stroke?

 Learned nonuse typically occurs as a result of hemiparesis, which involves weakness on one side of the body.
 To compensate, the stroke survivor will often use their unaffected side for most activities.

 Unfortunately, by not using their affected side, their function on that side will deteriorate until it is effectively paralyzed.
 Therapists refer to this as learned nonuse.

 If a stroke survivor’s non-dominant side is affected, learned nonuse can become more problematic.
 Most people are right-side dominant.
 When a stroke weakens the left (non-dominant) side of the body, it’s easier for patients to subconsciously avoid using the left side, slipping into patterns that promote learned nonuse.